solomonadzape95/envelope/README.md

 - Team public keys are aggregated in `.envelope/envelope_keys.txt`.
 - Your `.env` is symmetrically encrypted to `.envelope/envelope_enc.txt`.
 - The symmetric key is encrypted per-user (a lockbox) using their public key and stored in `.envelope/envelopes.txt`.
+- All envelope-related files are organized in the `.envelope/` folder.
+- The decrypted `.env` file is created in the current working directory.

 ## Troubleshooting
 - No banner on install: